 What do The Killers, Kid Rock, Sting and Lionel Richie all have in common?
 They’ll be joining Pitbull, The Avett Brothers, Alanis Morissette and a score of other talented artists in Arlington for the inaugural Kaboo festival in May.
 Oh, and it gets crazier: The comedy portion of the festival will feature Brad Garrett, Demetri Martin and more.
 It all adds up to a wildly random and wildly entertaining weekend at AT&T Stadium in early May.
 The first annual Kaboo is kind of like my frosted tips phase: No one expects it, but everyone has a good time and a lot of laughs.

 Once upon a time in Lewisville, the city held its own version of Woodstock.
 Over 100,000 fans descended on this gem of a North Texas town to enjoy the Texas International Pop Festival.
 This Labor Day weekend, Lewisville will party like it’s 1969 with a redux of revival of pop revelry.
-Event details have yet to be announced, but we know this two-day fest (August 31 – September 1) is going to be one for the books.
+With ZZ Top and Chicago headlining, we know this two-day fest (August 31 – September 1) is going to be one for the books.
 You’ll want to save the date — heck, block off the whole month — for this epic celebration.
 It may be your only chance to party Woodstock-style (while, you know, not breaking any laws).

 From vintage antique shops to cool coffee locales and a historic downtown, wonderful Waxahachie has so much to offer DFW denizens and visitors from beyond.
 Crossroads is the perfect example: an April weekend festival offering the cream of the crop of Texas made music and films.
 In addition to shows by Ray Wylie Hubbard and Dallas soul singer Bobby Patterson, this year’s Crossroads will feature film screenings of Boyhood, No Country for Old Men, and Ethan Hawke’s Austin-based Blaze.